https://www.thecrochetedmoon.com/ 53fe150fd294df6f58d24bd715ca9b06"/

 No. 7...Reading enhances your life

-NOT READING YOUR PATTERN ALL THE WAY THROUGH FIRST.
-We've picked our pattern, got all the materials, and now we just want to start!
-Most patterns will list the gauge, stitch guide, pattern notes, and abbreviations, but these can change from pattern to pattern.
-Pattern writing is not governed by any steadfast rules, despite best intentions.
-Because of this, it's important to read the designer's notes.
-It is possible that she or he modified a standard stitch or counted the turning chain as a stitch.
+We've chosen our pattern, gathered all the materials, and are eager to begin!
+Most patterns will provide the gauge, stitch guide, pattern notes, and abbreviations, though these can vary between patterns.
+Pattern writing isn't bound by strict rules, even with the best intentions.
+Therefore, it's crucial to read the designer's notes.
+It's possible they altered a standard stitch or counted the turning chain as a stitch.

 How to fix:

-Read the pattern of course!
-If you take a moment to read through it, you can also look up any information or questions you might have on the internet or with someone who is crochet savvy, beforehand :)
+If you take a moment to read it, you can also research any information or questions you might have online or consult someone knowledgeable about crochet in advance.

 Comments